Federal judge in Idaho denies company’s bid to get back truck it says is filled with hemp

-A federal judge on Tuesday denied a Colorado company’s request for a preliminary injunction to force Idaho State Police to release a semitrailer that it says is filled with industrial hemp, which it claims is deteriorating and losing value.
+A Boise federal judge on Tuesday denied a Colorado company’s request for a preliminary injunction to force Idaho State Police to release a semitrailer that it says is filled with industrial hemp, which the company claims is deteriorating and losing value.

+The company quickly responded, filing an appeal with the U.S. Court of Appeals for the 9th Circuit on Wednesday.

 Big Sky Scientific LLC sued ISP after the truck was seized by police on Jan.
 24 near Boise, arguing that hemp was legalized in the new farm bill and transporting it is interstate commerce.